austindatamanagement/SpringbootTomcatADWC/LabGuide400.md

 - Change the following paramerters in WebController.java:

     .
-Service name: Your Service name .
+Service name: "Your Service name" .
     .
-TNS_ADMIN: Path of the TNS_ADMIN that you have set .
+TNS_ADMIN: "Path of the TNS_ADMIN that you have set" .
     .
-User: username .
+User: "username" .
     .
-Password: Password .
+Password: "Password" .

+    Please see the screenshot below for the code view:

     ![](images/SpringbootWebApp/parameters.png)